 My ferry to Sweden would depart at 7:30, I got up early did the same routine as on other stayovers, packed my bags, had breakfast got my bike ready and said goodbye and headed out.
 I rode down to the river ferry that would take me to the side of Turku that the ferry to Sweden goes from.
 The river ferry crosses the Aura River, this morning was so beautiful with the sunrise that was mirrored on the river water.

 On the way to the Ferry station, I visit was a brief moment Turku Castle.
 The ferry to Sweden is a regular ferry, it is not the first time I’m in Turku as I was growing up in Stockholm I have had to visit Turku and Helsinki many times before.

 I checked in to the Ferry, through the same gates as cars.
 I waited in line tills I was told were to go with my bike, so I took the bike and looked it up.
 Went into the Ferry and found a nice place to sit.
 As this was a morning ferry, there would not be many partying people, I was wrong there were a few that were drinking.

-On the way to Sweden the ferry stops in Mariehamn Aland, this is one of the first place I visit outside of Sweden as a child.
-Was a bit nostalgic to recognise the harbour in Mariehamn.
-After the offloading and loading of cars and trucks the ferry continue towards Stockholm.
+On the way to Sweden, the ferry stops in Mariehamn Aland, which is one of the first places I visit outside of Sweden as a child.
+Was a bit nostalgic to recognize the harbour in Mariehamn.
+After the offloading and loading of cars and trucks, the ferry continues towards Stockholm.